Email: balderr2 (at) illinois.edu

 More.
 Slides for a talk on this.

 Abstract.
-We develop some aspects of algebraic theories that are useful for working with some of the algebraic structures that arise in stable homotopy theory, with an emphasis on their role in certain obstruction theories.
-We give a general treatment of Koszul complexes which may be of independent interest.
-We describe in detail the tools one obtains for computing with E∞ algebras over Fp and over Lubin-Tate spectra.
+We develop and exposit some general algebra useful for working with certain algebraic structures that arise in stable homotopy theory, such as those encoding well-behaved theories of power operations for E∞ ring spectra.
+In particular, we consider Quillen cohomology in the context of algebras over algebraic theories, plethories, and Koszul resolutions for algebras over additive theories.
+By combining this general algebra with obstruction-theoretic machinery, we obtain tools for computing with E∞ algebras over Fp and over Lubin-Tate spectra.
 As an application, we demonstrate the existence of E∞ periodic complex orientations at heights h ≤ 2.

 More.
 Slides for a talk I gave on the above two items.
 Slides for a variant.
 Slides for an older talk.
 Finally slides for a 10 minute video (YouTube link; file here, 16MiB) recorded for the eATEN.